cdumay/cdumay_deps_json/README.md

 - Each error type is associated with a custom code, HTTP status, and descriptive message
 - Structured output for APIs, logging systems, and observability platforms
 - Includes context metadata via `BTreeMap`
+- Provides a convenient `convert_result!` macro for error conversion

 ### Usage

+Using the `JsonErrorConverter` directly:
 ```rust
 use cdumay_error::ErrorConverter;
 use serde_json::Value;